aws-samples/aws-vpc-builder-cdk/config/sample-central-ingress.md

 # Deployment

-Assure you've followed the setup guide in the repositories main README [here](../README.md)
+Assure you've followed the 'Environment Setup' section in the repositories main README [here](../README.md)

 Review the contents of the configuration we will deploy by viewing the [configuration file](sample-central-ingress.vpcBuilder.yaml) for this sample.